Sierra Silent Soarers

 WASHOE VALLEY CONTEST FLYING SITE

 This is our primary thermal contest flying site.
-There are three fields that we have permission to use.
-All the fields are located on the West side of Washoe Valley.
-Two of the fields are owned by one owner, and the other by another.
+There is a field that we have permission to use. on sanctioned contest/funfly days only!
+AThhe field is located on the West side of Washoe Valley, 2.6 miles south of Bower's Mansion on old US 395.
 These fields are for club contests only, and require the flyer to be an AMA member for insurance reasons.
-The fields are labelled as primary and secondary.
 We will use the primary field for most events.
 The secondary fields (the West fields) will be used when the other is unavailable due to irrigation or some other reason.

 Note: Flying here is restricted to contest days only.